franciscolopezsanchez/rspec-notes/README.md

 - `eq` test for value and **not for** type
 - `eql` test for **value** and **type**
 - `equal` test if things are the same thing, basically pointing to the same part of the memory

+## Mocks

+- `instance_doubles` -> allows to mock an object only with the same methods and parameters
+- `class_doubles` -> it can only implement class methods that are defined on a class
+- `spy` -> can check functionality after being executed